Moving gravitational wave sources at cosmological distances: Impact on the measurement of the Hubble constant: Comoving Lorentz transformations

 Note that this is just the Lorentz transformation with additional factors in all non-vanishing elements.
-Our goal is to determine the factors $A, B, C, D, E, F$ so that the line-element remains invariant under these transformations.
+Our goal is to determine the factors $A, B, C, D, E, F$ so that the line element remains invariant under these transformations.
 Transforming the geodesic and inserting the result in \eq{eq:fflrw}, we get